-1. Summary of citizen participation process/Efforts made to broaden citizen participation Summarize citizen participation process and how it impacted goal setting
+1. Summary of citizen participation process/Efforts made to broaden citizen participation Summarize citizen participation process and how it impacted goal-setting

 As required by the Department of Housing and Urban Development (HUD) Rules and Regulations, the City of Riverside complies with regulation 24 CFR 91.105, Citizen Participation Plan for local governments as outlined.
 The City has adopted a citizen's participation plan that sets forth the City's policies and procedures for citizen participation.
-The components of the Citizen Participation Plan discussed above have been designed with the explicit intention of accommodating and encouraging participation by low- and moderate-income residents, residents of low- and moderate-income neighborhoods, members of minority groups, persons with limited English skills, and persons with disabilities.
 In the development of the Annual Action Plan, the City made affirmative efforts to provide adequate information to interested agencies and Riverside residents concerning the CDBG process and availability of funds.
-During the months of October and November 2019, staff members of the Community & Economic Development Department conducted a public meeting in six of the seven City Council Wards (see Map I-3).
+During the month of December 2020, staff members of the Community & Economic Development Department conducted seven virtual public meeting in each City Council Wards (see Map I-3).
 The intended purpose of these meetings was to provide the residents with an overview of HUD programs, to obtain information on community needs and priorities that will be included as part of this Consolidated Plan, and to solicit community input regarding any current unmet need.
-The City Council Ward meetings were held at community centers, public libraries and other venues within the community and involved the participation of City Council members, and area residents in order to gather statistical information, assess the City's housing and community development needs, and receive input on spending plans and priorities for the upcoming program year.
-The City also conducted extensive outreach to inform local agencies regarding the opportunity to apply for CDBG funds.
-Outreach included a public notice for availability for funding, a letter mailed to each interested agency, and an Application Workshop to assist those public service agencies with application preparation.
+The City Council Ward meetings were held Virtual through Microsoft Teams and involved the participation of City Council members, and area residents in order to gather statistical information, assess the City's housing and community development needs, and receive input on spending plans and priorities for the upcoming program year.
+Outreach included a public notice for availability for funding, a letter mailed to each interested agency, and a Virtual Application Workshop to assist those public service agencies with application preparation.
 Technical assistance was also provided to individuals and organizations throughout the application period.
-In August 2019, the City of Riverside mailed each resident and property owner a Riverside Community at Home Postcard, which provided an overview of the CDBG Program and invited them to attend the public meeting in their City Council Ward.
-In an effort to reach low- and moderate-income residents and encourage citizen participation, over 141,910 CDBG postcards were distributed.
+On November 3, 2020, the City of Riverside mailed each resident and property owner a Riverside Community at Home Postcard, which provided an overview of the CDBG Program and invited them to attend the public meeting in their City Council Ward.
+To reach lowand moderate-income residents and encourage citizen participation, over 110,453 CDBG postcards were distributed.
 In addition, the notice was posted on the City's website.
 Persons unable to attend public meetings were invited to provide input and submit comments and suggestions to the City's Community & Economic Development Department.
-Bilingual interpretation services were made available at all public meetings as well as American Sign Language (ASL) when requested.

-Pursuant to the City of Riverside's Citizen Participation Plan, a notice was published in the local newspaper, The Press-Enterprise, on May 1, 2020 notifying the public of the 30-day public review/comment period (May 1, 2020 through June 1, 2020) for the 2021-2021

-Annual Action Plan and 2020-2024 Con-Plan as well as the June 2, 2020 Public Hearing for the consideration of and adoption of the Plans.
+Bilingual interpretation services were made available at all public meetings as well as American Sign Language (ASL).
+Pursuant to the City of Riverside's Citizen Participation Plan, a notice was published in the local newspaper, The Press-Enterprise, on April 30, 2021 notifying the public of the 30-day public review/comment period (May 1, 2021 through May 31, 2021) for the 2021-2022 Annual Action Plan and 2020-2024 Con-Plan as well as the June 1, 2021 Public Hearing for the consideration of and adoption of the Plans.
 The notice included the review/comment period, the link where the document was available, and time of the scheduled virtual public hearing.

-A Public Hearing was held on June 2, 2020, adopting the following reports and documents:
+A Virtual Public Hearing was held on June 1, 2021, adopting the following reports and documents: 2021/2022 Annual Action Plan